ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ## Part 9: Key Talking Points for Your Meeting

 ### Opening Statement
 "We've implemented a three-layer FIPS 140-3 compliance system.
 QVS-CBOM provides expert cryptographic detection and risk assessment - it finds every algorithm and tells us what's weak.
-REGO provides the policy decision layer - it applies our organization's specific compliance rules to those findings.
-Terraform provides the enforcement - it blocks non-compliant images and monitors runtime.
+REGO provides the policy decision layer in CI/CD - it applies our organization's specific compliance rules to those findings.
+Aqua Security provides the enforcement across the entire container lifecycle - it blocks non-compliant images, controls deployment, and monitors runtime.
 Together, they create an automated compliance pipeline that catches violations before they reach production."

 ### Technical Highlights

 **Point 1: Automated Compliance**
 "Previously, FIPS compliance required manual code audits and penetration testing.
 Now, QVS-CBOM automatically scans every image and identifies all cryptographic usage with expert-level NIST analysis.
-REGO then applies our organization's specific compliance rules to those findings.
-Terraform enforces the decisions by blocking non-compliant images at the pipeline stage.
+REGO then applies our organization's specific compliance rules to those findings in CI/CD.
+Aqua enforces the decisions by blocking non-compliant images at multiple stages - Image Assurance, Kubernetes Admission Control, and Runtime Protection.
 This shifts security left - catching issues in CI/CD instead of production."

 **Point 2: Future-Proof with Quantum Risk (FIPS 140-3 Advantage)** "QVS-CBOM doesn't just validate today's compliance - it flags algorithms that will become vulnerable to quantum computers.
 This aligns perfectly with FIPS 140-3's forward-looking provisions for post-quantum cryptography.
 REGO lets us set different policies for quantum risk versus immediate risk.
 For example, we can block MD5 today (already broken) but just warn about RSA-2048 (quantum-vulnerable in 10 years).
 This gives us a runway to plan migrations to post-quantum cryptography as NIST approves new algorithms under 140-3."

 **Point 3: Zero-Trust Architecture**
-"The Terraform runtime policies enforce zero-trust principles.
+"Aqua's runtime policies enforce zero-trust principles.
 Even if a FIPS-compliant image is deployed, we continuously monitor it for tampering attempts - file modifications, package installations, privilege escalations.
-If someone tries to inject non-FIPS crypto at runtime, we detect and block it immediately."
+If someone tries to inject non-FIPS crypto at runtime, Aqua detects and blocks it immediately."

 **Point 4: Audit Trail and Compliance Reporting** "Every CBOM is stored as a CycloneDX JSON file - an industry-standard format.
 Auditors can review our cryptographic inventory, trace violations back to specific commits, and verify that our enforcement is consistent.
 The REGO policy itself is version-controlled, so we have an audit trail of our compliance rules."